 The charities are calling for any plans within the Arc to be subject to a Strategic Environmental Assessment involving public consultation, so that the full impacts of plans can be seen and discussed.
 To date, the plans have developed in a piecemeal way preventing proper scrutiny.
-Nature’s Arc principles require plans to be made public so they can be challenged where necessary and nature put first.
+The environmental principles require plans to be made public so they can be challenged where necessary and nature put first.
 Any development that takes place across the Arc must avoid damaging nature, and instead be actively beneficial.

-The Nature’s Arc principles emphasise the importance of access to nature and natural greenspace for the health, well-being, and resilience of people and communities.
+The environmental principles emphasise the importance of access to nature and natural greenspace for the health, well-being, and resilience of people and communities.
 If Government are committed to development in this area, these environmental principles must be at the heart of the project, and set a new standard for sustainable development that will benefit wildlife, tackle climate change and build healthier neighbourhoods for people.

 These principles do not endorse any growth unless it is properly scrutinised at the earliest stages of planning and shown to be sustainable.
 The NIC’s push for a million new homes in the Arc and the Expressway proposals are unlikely to survive that scrutiny.

 100 Miles Wilder

 At the start of 2020 we launched our alternative vision for the area - 100 miles of wilder landscape in which to live, work or visit.
 Our vision map demonstrates a new way of thinking about how places should be planned: with nature and people’s wellbeing at the centre.
 This is a solution fit for the 21st century.